dart-lang/site-www/src/guides/libraries/_dart-io-tour.md

 You should avoid directly using `dart:io` to make HTTP requests.
 The [HttpClient][] class in `dart:io` is platform-dependent and tied to a single implementation.
-Use a higher-level library like:
+Instead, use a higher-level library like:

 -  [`package:http`](https://pub.dev/packages/http)
 -  [`package:dio`](https://pub.dev/packages/dio)